-- 1. Identify the mission of Bethel University and Christian liberal arts education. - Reflect on and critically evaluate a wide range of creative arts from a Christian worldview. - 3.
-Show imagination and originality in formulating hypotheses, ideas, models, and/or works of art. - 4.
+- 1. Identify the mission of Bethel University and Christian liberal arts education. - 2.
+Reflect on and critically evaluate a wide range of creative arts from a Christian worldview. - 3.
+Develop knowledge of Western culture and the Christian tradition. - 4.
+Show imagination and originality in formulating hypotheses, ideas, and models. - 5.
 Analyze the relationship between body, fitness, and whole-being wellness.